noncomputable/AgentMaps/index.md

 ### Authors

 * Andrew - came up with & built AgentMaps

-### Acknowledgements

-I've only had a few extended conversations talking and thinking about this project outloud over the last few months, and those probably influenced how I went forward with it.
-The people I've had those discussions with are:

-* I. ("Wheels") Errati
-* M. ("dont ask me, ask gagan") Singh

 Thank you to anyone who somehow benefits from this.